sierranels007/sierranels007.github.io/_projects/04-automated-can-crusher/index.md

 - An actuator and motor-support structure
 - A rigid enclosure
 - A front access door
-- CAD-designed and additively manufactured components
+- CAD designed and additively manufactured components

 {% include image-gallery.html images="actuator-housing.jpeg" height="550" %}

-*FDM-printed actuator housing used to support the motor-driven mechanism and maintain alignment during operation.*
+*FDM-printed actuator housing used to support the motor-driven mechanism and maintain its alignment during operation.*

 The position of the crushing plate and can holder was evaluated to reduce off-center loading.
 Misalignment could cause the can to tilt, buckle unpredictably, or interfere with the enclosure instead of compressing cleanly.